Tag Archives: podcasting

 It faces a massive branding challenge.

-YouTube has 2.5 billion active users globally.
+According to Viralyft, YouTube has over 2.68 billion active users globally as of September 2023.
 YouTube Music just surpassed 80 million subscribers.
 YouTube is where podcast listeners are.
 YouTube Music is where they want them to be.
 In theory, it will create more paid subscribers for YouTube Music and it will offer an ad-supported version if you don’t want to pay for it.

 But YouTube Music is not a podcasting platform today.
 It never has been.
 It has “music” in the name and will attempt to grow using a spoken-word medium.
 It will take an immense effort to educate consumers of YouTube Music’s new role as a podcasting platform, one with no guarantee of succeeding.
 It may be challenging to improve the podcast experience on YouTube, but that feels like the more logical branding play.
 YouTube Music as a podcasting platform will start as a weak brand in the podcasting space, and we won’t know the quality of the content until its planned launch.